Sometimes carriers include interest with a Insurance Claim Payments. To enter the interest amount, you have three options.

 Option 2: This method adds a supplemental payment to the claim and an adjustment to the patient account.

-- For a specific patient, open the sent and received claim.
+- For a specific patient, open the received claim.
 A finalized insurance payment should already be created for the initial payment amount.

 - Highlight a procedure, then click Supplemental.